weiyan-wang/weiyan-wang.github.io/index.md

 # _Weiyan Wang_
 <img align="left" width = "130" height = "160"  src="https://raw.githubusercontent.com/weiyan-wang/weiyan-wang.github.io/main/self.png"/>

 Hi there!
 My name is Weiyan Wang(王伟俨).
-I am working for Tencent, where I fortunately get support from [Project Up(青云计划, 原技术大咖)](https://join.qq.com/qingyun.html).
+I am working for Tencent, where I fortunately get suppors from [Project Up(青云计划, 原技术大咖)](https://join.qq.com/qingyun.html).
 Currently, I am working and researching on the **co-design of both system and algorithm** for large scale machine learning system.
 By exploring the large design space combining system and algorithm, I try to find a better way to make the big models trained on big data really happen.

 ## Brief Biography